 CULTURAL SUBJECTS - The Environment, History, Geography and Science are all introduced through project work.
 This includes many varied art and craft activities, experiments and group discussions.

 PHYSICAL DEVELOPMENT - The children have outdoor play during each session and at lunch time.
-Each class also has a short P.E. session once a week to encourage spatial awareness and co-ordination and develop gross motor skills.

 ADDITIONAL ACTIVITIES - To complement the Montessori work we have a wide range of activities which include: gardening, free play outside in our free-flow areas and in our main playground area, crafts, music, singing, cooking and an external teacher comes into school to teach Dancing.